15. Tuples, Dictionaries, and Sets

 10print(some_dictionary) # Results in {'Billy': 74, 'Sally': 88, 'Jimmy-Bob': 99}

-• But values are associated with unique keys
+• Values are associated with unique keys

 • The keys must be unique, but the values do not need to be